Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Pearsall recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Pearsall has seen around 7 new homes approved per year.
-Over the past 5 financial years, between FY-21 and FY-25, approximately 39 homes were approved, with 1 more approved in FY-26 so far.
+AreaSearch analysis of ABS building approval numbers shows Pearsall had around 7 new homes approved annually.
+Between FY21-FY25, approximately 39 homes were approved, with 1 more in FY26 so far.

-On average, each home built over these years accommodates about 11.8 new residents annually.
-This supply is substantially lagging demand, leading to heightened buyer competition and pricing pressures.
+This results in an average of 11.8 new residents per year for each home built during these years.
+Supply is significantly lagging demand, leading to heightened buyer competition and pricing pressures.
 New homes are being constructed at an average value of $312,000.
-Compared to Greater Perth, Pearsall has significantly less development activity, with only 16% of the regional average per person.
+Compared to Greater Perth, Pearsall has notably less development activity, 84.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established dwellings.

-However, building activity has accelerated in recent years, though it remains below the national average, indicating the area's established nature and suggesting potential planning limitations.
-New building activity shows 83% detached houses and 17% medium to high-density housing, maintaining Pearsall's traditional suburban character focused on family homes appealing to those seeking space.
+However, building activity has accelerated in recent years, although it remains under the national average, indicating the area's established nature and suggesting potential planning limitations.
+New building activity comprises 83.0% detached houses and 17.0% medium and high-density housing, maintaining Pearsall's traditional suburban character focused on family homes.
 The location has approximately 439 people per dwelling approval, reflecting an established area.
-Population forecasts indicate Pearsall will gain 1,119 residents by 2041 (from the latest AreaSearch quarterly estimate).
-Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.
+Population forecasts indicate Pearsall will gain 1,117 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development